Simon Fraser University:

 Simon Fraser University is located in Canada on British Columbia’s west coast.
 It is constantly ranked among Canada’s top universities.
 It is also on the Times Higher Education list of 100 world universities under 50.
 SFU is also the first Canadian member of the National Collegiate Athletic Association, the world’s largest college sports association.
 SFU provides students with innovative education, cutting-edge research and community outreach intersect.
 Their vision is to be Canada’s leading engaged university.

-Sophomores encouraged to apply; must have at least 60 credits by program start date; seniors may not go in their graduating semester.
+Sophomores encouraged to apply; must have at least 60 credits by program start date; seniors may not go in last semester

-2. You must have at least a cumulative GPA of 2.5 or above.
+Must have at least a cumulative GPA 2.5 of or above.

 Only Engineering Science and Mechatronic Systems programs are Washington Accord-accredited.

 SFU’s Beddie School of Business is AACSB accredited although AUS Students have limited access to Business courses at SFU, restricted to the following:

 - BUS 237 - Introduction to Business Technology Management

 - BUS 238 - Introduction to Entrepreneurship and Innovation

 - BUS 251 - Financial Accounting I

 Students could try to access additional Business courses during the first week of classes if spaces become available, although this is not something to be relied upon.